Cubital Tunnel Syndrome

 (Ulnar Nerve Entrapment)

-Cubital tunnel syndrome is caused by abnormal pressure of the ulnar nerve at the elbow.
-It may be the result of:
+This problem is caused by pressure of the ulnar nerve at the elbow.
+The cause is not always known.
+In some people, it may be from:

-Symptoms may be constant or only appear when the elbow is bent.
-Symptoms can vary but may include:
+Symptoms may happen all the time or only when the elbow is bent.
+They may be:

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 A diagnosis can usually be made based on your symptoms.

 The National Institute for Occupational Safety and Health